thutahw/tp/docs/UserGuide.md

 Parameter Name | Description
 ---------------|------------
-PATIENT_ID     | The index of the patient in the most recently displayed list.
+ID     | The index of the patient in the most recently displayed list.
 It must be a positive integer.
 NRIC           | The nric of the patient.
 It must start and end with a capital letter and contain 7 numbers in between them.
 E.g. S1234567A
 NAME           | The name by which to search for the patient.
 It can be an incomplete part of the patient's name.
 E.g. Alice